lightclient/blog/content/blog/2020-10-02-eth2-is-a-rollup.md

 tags = ["ethereum"]
 +++

-When we transition to a new scaling pardigm, it is good practice to [review][0] what we've left behind.
+When we transition to a new scaling paradigm, it is good practice to [review][0] what we've left behind.

 The goal of this post is to convince the reader that a "[rollup-centric][1]"